Responding to a Security Clearance Statement of Reasons (SOR)

 How much time you have to respond depends on the language in the SOR itself.
 Normally, the applicant/holder is given 20 days to respond in writing from the date of receipt.

 There are two responses needed to a Statement of Reasons (SOR).
-First, the applicant needs to review each factual allegation contained the SOR and either “Admit” or “Deny” each factual allegation, which are normally discretely numbered.
-Second, the applicant needs to elect a hearing before a security clearance administrative judge or waive the hearing, having the case decided on the record (documents).
-Korody Law always advises clients to elect the hearing before the security clearance administrative judge.
+First, generally speaking the applicant needs to review each factual allegation contained the SOR and either “Admit” or “Deny” each factual allegation, which are normally discretely numbered, such as 1a, 1b, 2a, 2b, 2c, etc. Second, the applicant needs to elect a hearing before a security clearance administrative judge or waive the hearing, having the case decided on the record (documents).
+Korody Law almost always advises clients to elect the hearing before the security clearance administrative judge.

 There are some security clearance concerns that may be cleared-up by the submission of documentary evidence.
 A common example where the submission of documents with the SOR response may resolve the issue is where the applicant tells the security clearance investigator that a debt is paid off but the debt is on the SOR.
 It may be beneficial to include the documentation to support to the debt has been paid when responding to the SOR.
 However, as a general rule, for ISCR cases, Korody Law does not recommend submitting documentation with a SOR response.
 The better practice is to work with the Department Counsel (the attorney who will prosecute the case) to withdraw the SOR and grant the clearance if the documentation is sufficient to overcome the clearance concerns.
 This also affords the applicant more time to obtain the necessary documentation to show that the security clearance should be granted.